jiangxincode/KaboomZhihu/README.md

 + Use the maven to reconstruct the project.
 [20150804]
 + Unify the character encoding of all files to GBK.
 [20150805]
 + Add the function of crawler.
 [20150818]
++ Use the JAXB to simplify the process of parser xml.
+[20151109]
++ Update the version of selenium to the latest version.
+[20151109]
++ Add the interface to match some other browsers than firefox.
+[20151109]

 ## Snapshot